 Alternate running and walking

 Some exercises may be less likely to trigger asthma symptoms.

 Swimming is often a good choice.
 The warm, moist air may keep symptoms away.

 Football, baseball, and other sports that have periods of inactivity are less likely to trigger asthma symptoms.

 Activities that are more intense and sustained, such as long periods of running, basketball, and soccer, are more likely to trigger asthma symptoms.

-Take 10 - 15 minutes before exercise
+Are taken 10 to 15 minutes before exercise

-It can help for up to 4 hours.
+Can help for up to 4 hours

-Use them at least 30 minutes before exercise
+Are used at least 30 minutes before exercise